Ellisthion/minecraft-fabric-1.19/README.md

 ### Set up launcher

 1. Get your modded launcher.
-I recommend [PolyMC](https://polymc.org/).
+I recommend [Prism Launcher](https://prismlauncher.org/).
 2. Point it at your Java 17 instance.
 If you've already installed Minecraft vanilla, it will have installed Java 17... somewhere.
 The standard launcher puts things in AppData or something.
 If you run vanilla, Task Manager will show the javaw.exe process for Minecraft, and you can use Open File Location to find it.
 3. Up the min and max ram.
 I put 6144 MB.